mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

 }
 {{< /highlight >}}

-In C++11, `constexpr` can be used to denote that a function can be evaluated at compile time.
-But `constexpr` also has certain constraints which disallow looping and multiple return statements.  hash can be rewritten as a recursive function to satisfy these `constexpr` constraints.
+In C++11, `constexpr` can be used to denote that a function can be evaluated at compile-time.
+But `constexpr` also has certain constraints which disallow looping and multiple return statements.
+The djb function can be rewritten as recursive to satisfy these `constexpr` constraints.

 {{< highlight cpp >}}
 constexpr uint32_t djb(const char *str, uint32_t value=5381)